The harmful effects of social judgment against singles

 “Spinster” has gained negative connotations over time, disparaging single (and young) women in popular culture, such as in the film and book.
 Bridget Jones’s Diary (The title character is in her early 30s and has a steady job in London, but worries about her spinster status.)

 “According to conventional wisdom—which is neither wise nor accurate—women worry more about marriage than men,” says DePaulo.
-“So I think single women are more often subjected to annoying questions like ‘are you dating?'”
+“That’s why I think single women are more often subjected to annoying questions like ‘are you dating?'”

 Abrams recalls that more female customers share experiences that caused embarrassment for being single than her male customers, but she points out that most of her customers are women.

-“Single men can also be treated derogatorily and arrogantly,” adds DePaulo, in which people see them as childish, unable to take care of themselves, or “obsessed with sex.”
+“Single men can also be treated in a derogatory and arrogant way,” adds DePaulo, in which people see them as childish, incapable of taking care of themselves, or “obsessed with sex.”

 Cultural variations can also influence the embarrassment of singles.
 Professionally, Abrams has met clients with certain backgrounds, such as families from Korea, China and India, who tend to be more constrained by family members for being single, as well as some of her clients who have moved from the central United States to New York.